williamgibb/pyFuckery/CONTRIBUTING.rst

 Development
 ===========

-To set up `pyFuckery` for local development:
+To set up `fuckery` for local development:

 1. Fork `pyFuckery <https://github.com/williamgibb/pyFuckery>`_
    (look for the "Fork" button).